Ruskki/dnd-character-web/README.md

 # DnD Character Sheet Template
 This is using a custom system my friend made so beware!

 I added comments in the code to try to make it easier to edit.
-If you need any help making or changing something make and issue or send me a message
+If you need any help making or changing something make and issue or send me a message (you can find that on my profile).

 ## Installation
 ### Experienced Users